Yubico/yubikit-ios/docs/mgmt.md

 ## Using YubiKey Management Service

-This `YKFKeyManagementService`  is using  `YKFKeyRawCommandService`  to communicate with YubiKey.
-How to implement such service yourself using  `YKFKeyRawCommandService`  read [here](../docs/raw.md)
+This `YKFManagementService`  is using  `YKFRawCommandService`  to communicate with YubiKey.
+How to implement such service yourself using  `YKFRawCommandService`  read [here](../docs/raw.md)

-The `YKFKeyManagementService` provides 2 methods:
+The `YKFManagementService` provides 2 methods:
 1) reading request that provides you `YKFManagementInterfaceConfiguration` YubiKey within reading response.
 2) writing request that accepts the same  `YKFManagementInterfaceConfiguration` with updated flags on properties that needs to be tweaked (enabled/disabled)